 Our Pandemic Pal community members have tested several of the folding-type N95 filtering respirators in situations such as home health care and attending medical appointments, and we have some clear favorites!
 Here are the three masks we recommend most highly, and where to buy them.

 This respirator rocks!
 It has received raves from our community for its comfort.
 It seals by covering a large area of the face, rather than pressing tightly against narrow areas.
 Best of all, unlike other brands of N95 mask, it has adjustable head straps.
 The 3PE respirator is great for people with wider faces and who have experienced skin irritation from wearing other kinds of masks.
-Please note this is a new model of respirator and only recently received NIOSH approval, so masks in older packaging will not have the NIOSH logo.

 3M is the premiere brand of NIOSH-approved N95 masks.
 The Aura 9205+ is easy to fit and forms an excellent seal around the nose bridge, a common point of leakage for respirators.
 It comes in both small and standard size.
 It is far more comfortable than cup-style 3M models, but even the larger size may be a bit tight on people with longer and wider faces.
 If you're an essential worker, and/or you're visiting or working at a medical facility and want staff and patients to know you have high-quality respiratory protection, you can't go wrong with these masks!